-You’ll see many, many pieces of decommissioned ships at Schlitterbahn Waterparks and Resorts.
+You’ll see many, many pieces of decommissioned ships at Schlitterbahn Waterparks and Resort.
 It’s part of our sustainable building philosophy to use elements from decommissioned ships as everything from shading, to picnic tables (more on that later), to doors (and we’ll talk about that too!) to theming.

 We’ve done a little research on some of the ships used throughout our waterparks: